Inspiration exists, but it has to find us working.

 For starters, inspiration allows you to create a clear direction for your life.
 This burst of clarity will typically light the path before you.
 Where before things might have been foggy and clouded under an uncertain veil, there is now light and a distinct path that you can follow.

-It must however be noted that inspiration is fleeting.
+It must, however, be noted that inspiration is fleeting.
 It comes and goes just as quickly.
-You can therefore feel inspired at one moment and deflated the next.
+You can, therefore, feel inspired at one moment and deflated the next.
 As such, it’s absolutely critical that you make full use of your moments of inspiration.
 In fact, when you are feeling most inspired, that is the time to take massive and immediate action to bring your idea to fruition.

 The purpose of that burst of inspiration is to immediately encourage you to take positive action towards your desired outcome.
 Moreover, it encourages you to go the extra mile, to work your butt off, and to persist in the face of adversity and uncertainty.
 In fact, when you’re feeling inspired you kind of feel fearless.
-All the fears you worried about no longer have the same hold over you.
+All the fears you worried about no longer have the same hold on you.
 You have suddenly become a free spirit who is willing to take risks and do whatever it takes to accomplish your desired outcome.

 This is essentially what inspiration does for us.
-It puts us into the most optimal state of mind that allows us to pursue our desired aims with more confidence, courage and positive energy.
+It puts us into the most optimal state of mind that allows us to pursue our desired aims with more confidence, courage, and positive energy.
 However, the sad truth is that most people never make full use of inspiration.
 In fact, most people just don’t realize that inspiration goes beyond just thinking.
 It actually requires a balance between thinking and action to help you bring your desired outcomes to fruition.
 And it’s this balance that holds the key to “acting on inspiration”.

 How People Typically Find Inspiration

-Now of course before we can act on inspiration we must find that inspiration to begin with.
+Now of course before we can act on inspiration we must find that inspiration, to begin with.
 But how do we do this?
 How do people typically find the inspiration that will help them create the next Apple, Google or Disney Land?